harsha3330/kubernetes-controllers/admission-controller/readme.md

-1. Create a validating webhook to not allow pulbic docker images and latest docker images
+1. Create a validating webhook to not allow public docker images